tinkererthinker/blog/source/content/index.md

 We are all too familiar with it.
 It's the mathematical equivalent to how to draw a fucking owl.
 Trivial.
 Why can't you see it?
 The proof is obvious!

 I want to find the cure to math phobia.
 Can a normal pleb like me perform indescribable mental motions?
 Is math only for the elite?
-I'm testing [[My Experience With Math Academy|Math Academy]]'s system to find out.
+I'm testing [[Math Academy Notes|Math Academy]]'s system to find out.

 ## Guides